 The first five years of her working life was spent at the BBC in an administrative role supporting the Head of the BBC’s Light Orchestras.
 She then went on to spend ten years in Parliament working for various Liberal Democrat MPs, gaining valuable knowledge of the Parliamentary system.
 A move to a Public Affairs Consultancy followed where she was responsible for a number of broad ranging clients.

 Lucille has a passion for textiles and design, is a member of the V&A and a frequent visitor to the Fashion Museum in Bath and the Fashion and Textile Museum in London.

 Councillor Keith Mans

-Keith Mans took over as Leader of the County Council in May 2019.
+Keith Mans is the County Council nominated trustee, having served as Leader from May 2019 to 2022.
 Previously, he was the Deputy Leader and the Executive Lead Member for Children’s Services.
 He has been a Hampshire County Council councillor since 2009 and at present represents the Brockenhurst Division.